 It is one of the reasons I don’t like arguments and work hard to try to build levels of understanding and collaborative ways of working in both my professional and personal life.
 Life is too short to spend squabbling with your loved ones or wishing that what you have or ‘own’ was something more.
 We all have only this very time together.
 Many seconds, minutes and hours have already passed and no one knows how many more there are to come.

-So I urge today and every day and every moment that we recognise that we’re not treasuring the things and people that we love to make sure we do treasure them.
+So I urge today and every day and every moment that we recognise that we’re not treasuring the things and people that we love to make sure we do treasure and have a deep sense of gratitude for them.
 To remember that we possess and own nothing, we are merely borrowing resources.
 Your forever home will perhaps one day be someone else’s forever home.
 You should look after it during your stay in this world.
 You should laugh and love with all the might that you can.
 Laugh and love each moment as if you might never laugh or love it again.
 Live with such fulfilment.
 Treasure your love.